rjfarmer/pyMesa/README.md

 ### Running a full star

-Star is special as star_lib and star_def are not that useful on there own, instead there is a wrapper to evolve a star:
+Star is special as star_lib and star_def are not that useful on their own, instead there is a wrapper to evolve a star:

 ````python